ComicDansMS/shopify-image-updater/readme.md

 When the script runs, it will proceed to grab the updated images from the specified location.

+## Warning

+During the upload process, if Shopify determines there is an updated image on the product/variant, it will remove the existing image and try to fetch the new one.
+If the new image is not available at the URL, it will move onto the next image without reloading the existing image.
+It's an easy way to wipe a lot of product images from the store.
+It's not a bad idea to test this on a test product first to ensure the reverse proxy and HTTP server is working as expected.

 ## Dependencies

 This script uses the following Python libraries: